 • Engine trouble warning light

 The EPS warning light should come on, then

-go off when the engine is started.
+go off when the engine is started. (for EPS

+model)

 If a warning light does not go off, see page 4-2 for the corresponding warning light circuit check.
 To avoid possible damage, do not operate the ATV if a warning light stays on.